CHAPTER DEVELOPMENT GUIDE

 Vice President, Internal

 The VP Internal maintains all documents related to members and handles administrative matters such as booking rooms/equipment and taking meeting minutes.
-The VP Internal also handles the club’s email, sending out club-wide communication such as newsletters and responding to members’ inquiries.
+The VP Internal also handles the club’s communication such as newsletters and responding to members’ inquiries.

 Vice President, Academic